'Blatant lie,' says BJP on Rahul Gandhi's claim foreign heads not allowed to meet him | Politics

 The BJP on Thursday dismissed as a ''blatant lie'' Rahul Gandhi's allegation that the government does not let foreign dignitaries meet him, the Leader of Opposition, saying he had met many foreign guests, including the prime ministers of New Zealand and Mauritius, this year.

-Baluni, a Lok Sabha MP, said Gandhi had met at least five foreign guests, including heads of state in just one and a half years.
+Baluni, a Lok Sabha MP, said Gandhi had met at least five foreign guests, including heads of state, in just one and a half years, and met many foreign guests earlier as well.

 He said Gandhi met former Bangladesh prime minister Sheikh Hasina on June 10, 2024, Prime Minister of Malaysia Anwar Ibrahim on August 21, 2024, Prime Minister of Mauritius Navinchandra Ramgoolam on September 16, 2025, and Prime Minister of New Zealand Christopher Luxon on March 8, 2025.